 Remote students, faculty and staff – Feel free to share what you are grateful for through this form (written words, poetry, lyrics, images, drawings), and a staff member will transfer to a flag to hang in community with the collaborative piece.

 Meditation By focusing on your breathing and clearing away unnecessary thoughts, you open yourself to the potential of being more centered, focused, and intentional.
-Tibetan Buddhist meditation can be experienced at Lawrence and is led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
+Tibetan Buddhist meditation can be experienced at Lawrence and is frequently led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
 Check the LU calendar for options.

 Shabbat on Fridays is hosted by the Hillel chapter of Lawrence and welcomes all who respect the honoring of this faith tradition.
-Shabbat frequently occurs in the living room of the Center for Spiritual and Religious Life, but also occasionally finds a home at other locations on or near campus as students, staff and faculty come together in support of one another.
+Shabbat normally occurs in the living room of the Esch Hurvis Center for Spiritual and Religious Life, but also occasionally finds a home at other locations.

 Faith specific worship services also available on campus and in the surrounding community.

-Practices in Attention at Sabin House are activities that are always present and available for students, staff, or faculty to take advantage of.
+Practices in Attention are activities within the space that are always present and available for students, staff, or faculty to take advantage of.
 They encourage exactly as the name indicates...practice.
 We provide free form manipulation of clay, plus string, beads and tools for bracelets.
 Pencils for coloring, journals for writing...new items added and rotated regularly.
 Here you can transfer your energy in new ways, fail, assess, and start again if necessary.